 Some 9,000 people attended the event.
 This was hailed as great success, as the event drew together a wide variety of attendees and was able to catalyze and amplify a counter-narrative to the official proceedings.
 With critical articles and pieces published in major media outlets such as the BBC, Al Jazeera, and Italian state TV Rai, and several thousands of #FoodSystems4People posts on social media seen by potentially 10 million users.

-The counter-mobilizations continue in September 2021.
+The counter-mobilizations continued in September 2021 and beyond.
 Visit the foodsystems4people.org microsite for the latest updates.

 It is time to connect our struggles and fight together for a better world based on mutual respect, social justice, equity, solidarity and harmony with our Mother Earth.

 Read and sign the political declaration of the People’s Autonomous Response to the UN Food Systems Summit!

 - Read and sign our political declaration (September 2021)

 - Read our problem analysis on What is wrong about the UN Food Systems Summit